cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-3_the-art-of-the-question.md

 ogTitle: "Convo 3: The Art of the Question - Crafting Probes That Uncover Truth"
 ogDescription: "Master the art of questioning in user interviews.
 Learn to craft open-ended, neutral questions, apply the funnel approach, and use powerful probing techniques like 'why,' 'tell me more,' and 'last time' to uncover deep, truthful insights."

-prev:
-  text: "Convo 2: The Architecture of the Interview - Deconstructing the 'How'"
-  link: /courses/the-art-of-the-ask/convo-2_the-architecture-of-the-interview
-next:
-  text: "Convo 4: In the Arena - Conducting Interviews with Finesse"
-  link: /courses/the-art-of-the-ask/convo-4_conducting-interviews-with-finesse
 ---
 # Convo 3: The Art of the Question - Crafting Probes That Uncover Truth